 2.1.
 Use the Right Rod

-If you are fishing in waters where they are found at the bottom of the lake, it is best to use a light-action rod.
 It creates lesser friction, allowing you to cast a line to the bottom of the lake.
 If the area has fish weighing more than 30 pounds, it will be safer to use a heavier rod.

 2.2.
 Choose the Right Lure

-Trout feed on various feeds, so the best lure will be the one that mimics their individual food choices.
+Trout feeds on various feeds, so the best lure will be the one that mimics their individual food choices.
 Local anglers will also be able to guide you to the best lure to be used.

 For deep-water trout, a big bucktail jig is one of the best artificial options.
 It should weigh 3-4 ounces.
 It should have a large head and hook.